 Photographing the Great Wall of China

-In Beijing alone there are 573km of the wall.
+In Beijing alone there is 573km of the wall.
 Several interesting photo spots can be discovered all within an hour or two by road from the city.
 Due to maintenance and restoration, it's here that the wall is at its most glorious.
 The most popular of these sites can be found in Badaling, Mutianyu, Juyonguan, Jinshanling, Simatai and Jiankou.

 I'd recommend a trip out to Jinshanling which is around 2 hours by road from Beijing.
 From here you can walk along the top of the wall for 10km to Simatai.
 Best done on a clear day, this is a surprisingly quiet (it is the worlds most populated country after all) trek through magnificent scenery.
 Arranging a ride beforehand from Simatai back to Beijing would make life easier.

-Boring factual stuff about the Great Wall of China
+Completely Useless Facts about the Great Wall of China

 - Despite stories that it can be seen from the moon, the Great Wall is almost invisible from only 290 km up

 - Joining six together would wrap around the entire earth